byuawsfhtl/JsonWalker/README.md

 Shai Gaotona Unknown
 ```

+If the value at `c` was `None`, the results would have been the same.
+This is very convenient for dealing with messy data.

 If you ever suspect a key is going to be missing, but you want the rest of the inner paths regardless, use a default (often an empty string, if the value is a str) for that key (and make it the same type as your ensured type).

 ### 4. Filtering